Updated: Apr 11

 Let's start with the bittersweet news; Frogwares, the team behind The Sinking City, announced today that they are pushing back the release of the game to June.
 The decision reportedly comes not from being behind schedule, but because of the AAA overload of the original release-month, February.

 So rarely do we get such an in-depth look at unreleased games.
-I’m always suspicious a lack of information is down to a lack of substance, which is exactly why the sheer amount of information that Frogwares has released about their forthcoming release is just so promising, if they can let this much information on Sinking City’s lore, game-play and mechanics leak before its release without completely ruining it, there must just be so much more packed in.
-But that isn’t the only thing they are doing differently….
+I’m always suspicious a lack of information is down to a lack of substance, which is exactly why the sheer amount of information that Frogwares has provided about their forthcoming release is just so promising.
+If they can let this much information on Sinking City’s lore, game-play and mechanics leak before its release without completely ruining it, there must just be so much more packed in.
+But that isn’t the only thing they are doing differently...

 How Frogwares can Build a City (and Sink it) in Mere Hours